r1cardohj/zzz.vim/README.md

 # zzz.vim

-it is a simple color scheme for Vim, inspired by the colors of the [Smyck](https://github.com/hukl/Smyck-Color-Scheme)
+it is a soft, simple color scheme for Vim, inspired by the colors of the [Smyck](https://github.com/hukl/Smyck-Color-Scheme)

 ## Screenshot